eli-b/cbs-f-cardinal/README.md

 ## To do:

-1. Add disjoint splitting -- done!
+1. Add disjoint splitting -- done with the main framework, but still need different agent selection strategies and the landmark method.

 2. Add sipp (or scipp)